Faliscan language: Corpus

 An estimated 355 inscriptions survive, mostly short and dating from the 7th to the 2nd centuries BC.
 Some are written from right to left in a variety of the Old Italic alphabet, derived from the Etruscan alphabet, but they show some traces of the influence of the Latin alphabet.
 An inscription to Ceres of c.
 600 BC, found in Falerii, usually taken to be the oldest example, is written left to right.

 A specimen of the language appears written around the edge of a picture on a patera, the genuineness of which is established by the fact that the words were written before the glaze was put on: foied vino pipafo, cra carefo, hodie vinum bibam, cras carebo.
 That sample indicates that Faliscan was less conservative in some respects than Latin, with the wearing down of final case endings and the obscuring of the etymology of foied "today", which is more obvious in Latin hodie (from hoc die).
-The inscription (foied uino pafo cra carefo), Italian: "oggi berrò il vino, domani farò senza", was made over a kylix red figure vase found in Penna's Necropolis of Falerii Veteres at Tiber Valley, it is now conserved at the Etruscan National Museum of Villa Giulia in Rome.
+The inscription was made over a kylix red figure vase found in Penna's Necropolis of Falerii Veteres at Tiber Valley, it is now conserved at the Etruscan National Museum of Villa Giulia in Rome.

 There are remains found in graves, which belong mainly to the period of Etruscan domination and give ample evidence of material prosperity and refinement.
 Earlier strata have yielded more primitive remains from the Italic epoch.
 Many inscriptions with mainly proper names may be regarded as Etruscan rather than Faliscan; they have been disregarded in the account of the dialect just given.

 The town of Feronia, in Sardinia, was named probably after their native goddess by Faliscan settlers.
 A votive inscription from some of them is found at S. Maria di Falleri.

 Phonology

-Here are some of the phonetic characteristics of the Faliscan language:
+The phonetic characteristics of the Faliscan language include: